Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 U.S. Sabotage

 Iran succeeded in putting satellites into orbit in 2009, 2011, 2012, and 2015.
 The United States became increasingly concerned Iran was planning to launch spy satellites.
-Since then, Iran has failed to successfully test the newest generation of its satellite launcher.
+Since then, Iran has failed to successfully test its satellite launcher’s newest generation.

 President George W. Bush initiated a secret program to sabotage Iran’s missile and space program by slipping faulty parts and materials into Iran’s aerospace supply chains.
 The Trump administration has accelerated the project.
 It is uncertain whether the program has been successful, but Iran has repeated rocket failures.